Neighbours: 2000s

-In February 2008, new executive producer Susan Bower announced that she would be implementing further changes to the programme.
-Bower promised to retain the return to traditional Neighbours values, but with an injection of drama that remains recognisable and relevant.
+In February 2008, new executive producer Susan Bower implemented further changes and promised to return to traditional Neighbours values.
 Ratings rose to almost 900,000 in mid-2008, but generally ratings begin to fall towards the end of each year, usually averaging around 700,000.
-On 17 July 2009, during the aftermath of the Parker family's car accident and the dramatic death of Bridget Parker (Eloise Mignon), Neighbours achieved higher ratings than Home and Away.
-Neighbours achieved 998,000 viewers and placed 6th for the night, while Home And Away placed 7th.
+On 17 July 2009, during the aftermath of the Parker family's car accident and the dramatic death of Bridget Parker (Eloise Mignon), Neighbours achieved 998,000 viewers and placed 6th for the night, ahead of Home and Away in 7th.